SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/04-State.md

 A stateless component is one that has no **state** but only **props**.

 It is easy to set and test.

 They only receive **props**.

-We do not expect stateless components to make http requests or anything more complex.
+We do not expect stateless components to make HTTP requests or anything more complex.

 They just render some data and that is it.